IRS Extends Deadlines for Hurricane Debby-Impacted Taxpayers

 The IRS noted that it automatically provides filing and penalty relief for all taxpayers with IRS addresses in the disaster areas.
 These taxpayers do not need to contact the agency to request the relief.

-Sometimes, taxpayers may not have an IRS address in the disaster region even though they are living there.
+Sometimes, taxpayers may not have an IRS address in the disaster region, even though they are living there.
 This includes people who have recently moved in.
-They could receive a late filing or payment penalty notice and should call the number listed on the notice to resolve the issue, said the agency.
+They could receive a late filing or payment penalty notice and should call the number listed on the notice to resolve the issue, according to the agency.

 Federal Assistance, Claiming Losses

-President Joe Biden approved a major disaster declaration in Florida, making federal funding available to affected people from Columbia, Dixie, Gilchrist, Hamilton, Lafayette, Levy, Manatee, Sarasota, Suwannee and Taylor counties, according to an Aug.
-10 FEMA press release.
+President Joe Biden approved a major disaster declaration in Florida, making federal funding available to affected people from Columbia, Dixie, Gilchrist, Hamilton, Lafayette, Levy, Manatee, Sarasota, Suwannee, and Taylor counties, according to an Aug.
+10 FEMA statement.

-“Assistance can include grants for temporary housing and home repairs, low-cost loans to cover uninsured property losses and other programs to help individuals and business owners recover from the effects of the disaster,” states the release.
+“Assistance can include grants for temporary housing and home repairs, low-cost loans to cover uninsured property losses and other programs to help individuals and business owners recover from the effects of the disaster,” the statement reads.

-Applicants must submit a current phone number that can be contacted, the address where they are staying, Social Security number, a general list of losses and damages suffered, and banking information in case they need funds as a direct deposit.
+An applicant must submit a current phone number that can be contacted, the address where he or she is staying, his or her Social Security number, a general list of losses and damages suffered, and banking information in case a direct deposit of funds is necessary.

 Moreover, taxpayers in FEMA disaster regions who suffered uninsured losses may be eligible to claim them while filing taxes.